isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/GettingStartedWithGoogleBigQuery.rst

 This question was chosen as an interesting example because the p53/Rb pathway is commonly involved in bladder cancer (see `TCGA Network paper <https://tcga-data.nci.nih.gov/docs/publications/blca_2013/>`_ "Comprehensive Molecular Characterization of Urothelial Bladder Carcinoma", Figure 4).

 This is a complex question that requires information from four tables.
-We will build up this complex query in three steps.
+We will build up this complex query in legacy SQL three steps.
+Change the query settings to legacy SQL.

 Step 1
 ++++++